 Bioenergy is energy from biological sources like wood and other plant materials, and can be used as a solid, liquid, or gas.
-It is renewable, unlike finite fossil fuels such as coal and oil.
-It is the most-used renewable energy globally, ahead of hydroelectricity and wind.
-It has become a major industry in many European countries and there is potential for this to happen in New Zealand as well.
+Bioenergy is the most-used renewable energy globally, ahead of hydroelectricity and wind.
+It has become a major industry in many European countries and there is potential for this to happen in New Zealand.

 Wood biomass is the main source of wood energy in New Zealand, coming in various forms, including firewood, shavings, sawdust, wood chips, agricultural crops and bark.
 Local West Coast mills generate an estimated 3,000 tonnes of wet slab timber per month.
 At present this is sent to Christchurch as wet chip and is used for MDF board and animal bedding.

 A meeting to discuss future opportunities for the wood energy industry and related sectors on the West Coast was facilitated by DWC in 2017.
 This was attended by representatives of the West Coast Timber Association, local sawmillers, Westland Milk Products, Ngai Tahu Forest Estates, among others, and signalled a definite interest in the potential going forward; both for the forestry and timber industry and for energy end-users.

 The forum was addressed by consultants from Ahika who were very involved in research to establish the commercial viability of a wood fuels project in Southland and are now replicating that research for Otago.
 In June 2017 a group from the West Coast forum, including representatives from DWC and Ngai Tahu Forest Estates, attended the Wood Fuels Symposium in Invercargill.
 The two day conference provided valuable information to the West Coast delegation about the viability of using wood residues for heat production.